odido-community/odido-community.github.io/docs/index.md

 We cover a wide range of topics, including:

 * Modem setup and configuration
-* Router bridging and custom firmware options
-* Port forwarding, DMZ, and firewall settings
+* Port forwarding and DMZ
 * Static IP and DNS tweaks
 * Wi-Fi optimization and mesh systems
 * VoIP settings and SIP configuration